jeffvli/sonixd/README.md

 - User name - `e.g. admin`
 - Password - `e.g. supersecret!`

+If you have any questions, feel free to check out the [Usage Documentation & FAQ](https://github.com/jeffvli/sonixd/discussions/15).

 ## Development / Contributing

 This project is built off of [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) v2.3.0.